Pidcock claims first Tour win with Froome third

 Tom Pidcock won his maiden Tour de France stage in style with a solo victory atop the iconic Alpe d'Huez.

-Four-time winner Chris Froome and fellow Briton Pidcock were part of a five-man breakaway during stage 12.
+Four-time Tour champion Chris Froome and fellow Briton Pidcock were part of a five-man breakaway during stage 12.

 And Pidcock, making his Tour debut aged 22 for Ineos Grenadiers, became the youngest winner on the Alpe d'Huez.